onflow/flow/docs/content/support/flow-port/index.md

  1. Ensure you have:

    - a.)
-[Ledger Live](https://support.ledger.com/hc/en-us/articles/360006395553) installed on your computer.
+[Ledger Live](https://support.ledger.com/hc/en-us/articles/360006395553) installed on your computer

    - b.)
 [Initialized](https://support.ledger.com/hc/en-us/articles/360000613793) your Ledger Device.

 #### Install the Flow App

  1. Connect your Ledger Device to your computer and open Ledger Live.

- 2. Make sure your Ledger device firmware is completely up to date.
+ 2. Make sure your Ledger device firmware is up to date.
 You can check this by clicking on **‘Manager’** from the side navigation bar.

-Choose to install the update if there is one.
+    Choose to install the update if one is available:

    - a.)
 NOTE: Sometimes the install option doesn't show up, or it is not clickable.
-If this is the case, wait for a little bit of time to see if it appears, or restart the Ledger Live app if necessary.
+If this is the case, wait for a little bit of time to see if it appears, or restart the ledger live app if necessary.

- 4. Go to the Manager screen in Ledger Live and search for ‘Flow’.
+ 3. On the Manager screen in Ledger Live and search for ‘Flow’.

- 5. You should see the Flow app.
+ 4. You should see the Flow App.
 Install it and follow the instructions on the device.

    - a.)
-NOTE: If the Flow app does not appear, it may be because your device is using an outdated firmware version.
+NOTE: If the Flow App does not appear, it may be because you are on an outdated version.
+Please ensure you are on the most updated version.

-### Navigate to Flow Port to Create an Address
+#### Navigate to Flow Port to Create an Address

  1. Navigate to [Flow Port](https://port.onflow.org/).

  2. Click on 'Sign Up' if you need to create a new Flow Account.

  3. Click on Ledger.

  4. Follow the prompts on the screen.
 Plug in your Ledger device and open the Flow App.

  5. Click on Create an account.
 Follow the prompts on your Ledger device.

  6. Once your account address is created, you will be automatically logged into Flow Port.

 ## Staking & Delegating